itsakcode/ai-case-study/README.md

 <p align="justify"> Case study on Microsoft Copilot feature that was introduced in Mar 2023 and available for preview for users in September 2023.
 This case study is to show case how the Copilot feature uses Artificial Intelligence, what are its capabilities? how it helps business users and developers? what is the future for Microsoft and Copilot? </p>

 # Microsoft Copilot
 <p align="justify">Microsoft introduced Copilot as new feature in 2023 for all Microsoft 365 (previously known as Office 365) and PowerPlatform Apps.
-It is a ==Generative AI== tool that assists in completing the tasks or providing suggestions in their apps using NLP (Natural Language Processing).</p>
+It is a Generative AI tool that assists in completing the tasks or providing suggestions in their apps using NLP (Natural Language Processing).</p>

 You can read more here [Microsoft introduction to Copilot published Mar 16, 2023](https://blogs.microsoft.com/blog/2023/03/16/introducing-microsoft-365-copilot-your-copilot-for-work/)

 ## Overview and Origin {#origin-id}

-* Microsoft, the company which don't an introduction to anyone.
+* Microsoft, the company which doesn't need an introduction.
 It is a company known to almost everyone on the planet at least one of the products developed by them will be used in every business, company or house.
 Windows, MS Office (Word, Excel, PowePoint), Internet Explorer, Outlook, OneDrive, Skype, Teams Chat, Azure, XBox, Surface and so on the list goes on.
 The company has always catching up with trends and innovating in technology.
 Their new ***Copilot feature that was introduced earlier this year is going to be a trend setting across business applications and we will discuss more about it in this case study***.

 * Microsoft has been investing and researching on AI from long time.
 They have introduced few features that were not so successful.
 But have dedicated to make products more innovative, and see how to help both users and developers.
 Below are some of their Generative AI features introduced from 2019 until today with Copilot.